olmax99/helm-flask-celery/README.md

 # Flask-Nginx-Base-Api

-This project is a blue print for building any Rest API project using Flask and Nginx.
+This project can be used as a template for building any Rest API project using Flask and Nginx.
 It is assuming a K8s deployment in an AWS Kops cluster using Helm.

 ---